bjkeller/DepChain-java/README.md

 Google summer-of-code project developed by Daniel Goetzmann that lives [here](https://code.google.com/p/colibri-java/).
-My code uses a couple utility classes in colibri.lib (noted in noted in ConceptSearch.java) that do not have public accessibility in the repository.
+My code uses a couple utility classes in colibri.lib (noted in noted in ConceptSearch.java) that do not have public accessibility in the repository version.

 Unfortunately, I was lazy, and remain that way, and just reached inside and changed the access modifiers.
 You should be able to easily import Colibri-Java as a project into STS/Eclipse.
 You'll then have to fix the accessibility issues by hand – it is probably easiest to let the compiler/Eclipse find them for you.
+*I have replaced the main culprit to get the Dot output working correctly, but haven't checked whether it works with a clean copy of Colibri-Java.*

 ##Disclaimer